helixhorned/ljremarkable/README.md

 screen portion of the rM display that contains the visible portion of the Pi desktop will here be called *view* for brevity.

 * Tap on a point on the view: single mouse click.
-If held for more than a threshold duration,**<sup>[4]</sup>** a right click is issued instead of a left click.
+If held for more than a short threshold duration,**<sup>[4]</sup>** a right click is issued instead of a left click.
+Holding even longer (currently, for at least two seconds) produces a middle click.

 * Drag with a single finger starting on the Pi screen portion:

-  - When the finger rests on the initial tap position less than a threshold time before moving,**<sup>[4]</sup>** only vertical swipes are allowed, within some tolerance.
+  - When the finger rests on the initial tap position less than a short threshold time before moving,**<sup>[4]</sup>** only vertical swipes are allowed, within some tolerance.
 On the Pi, a number of mouse wheel events proportional to the length of the trail of the finger are injected.
 The final position may be off the view.
 Before the